 All efficacy analyses will use the intention-to-treat principle.19 Continuous variables are presented as the means and SD or medians with IQRs, and categorical variables are presented as counts and percentages.
 The baseline characteristics will be compared by analysis of variance or Kruskal-Wallis test for continuous variables and χ^2 test or Fisher exact test for categorical variables.
 The primary outcome will be analysed using a mixed-effects logistic regression with a random effect for the cluster (hospital) and a fixed time effect for every step.
-For categorical secondary outcomes, mixed-effects linear regression with a random effect for the continuous secondary outcomes, mixed-effects linear regression with a random effect for the cluster (hospital) and a fixed time effect for the cluster (hospital) and a fixed time effect for the cluster (hospital) and a fixed time effect for the cluster (hospital) and a fixed time effect for the cluster (hospital) and a fixed time effect for the step will be used.
+For categorical secondary outcomes, mixed-effects linear regression with a random effect secondary outcome for the primary outcome.
+For continuous secondary outcomes, mixed-effects linear regression with a random effect for the cluster (hospital) and a fixed time effect for the cluster (hospital) and a fixed time effect for the cluster (hospital) and a fixed time effect for the cluster (hospital) and a fixed time effect for the step will be used.
 All tests will be performed in SAS software V.9.4 (SAS Institute, Cary, North Carolina, USA).